redux-orm/redux-orm/standalone-docs/basics/README.md

 ## Writing to the store

-To actually create some model instances, we need to start a **`Session`** and access the models below.
+To actually create some model instances, we need to start a **`Session`** and access the models below it.
 ```js
 const session = orm.session();